amwellius/MPC_SPS_2024/README.md

 TO DO LIST for the last week:
   - test different CW and SW and DS to get the right SAD threshold!
   - test different time intervals for car control and ADC
   - add ADC values as a safety to override reading-map-changing speed too much
+  - add control for LEDs from real-time ADC samples

 CURRENTLY IN PROCESS:
   - fiding a new lap start - tunning